lobiCode/3fs_2/README.md

 Build a simple queue manager which receives requests of four different tasks and then distributes them among four types of processes:

-*Fibonacci resolver: Takes an integer and returns the result of Fibonacci function.
+Markup : *Fibonacci resolver: Takes an integer and returns the result of Fibonacci function.
 		*Basic arithmetic resolver: Takes basic arithmetic problem and returns the result.
 		*Reverse text resolver: Takes mirrored text and returns it reversed.
 		*Text encoder: Takes string of text and returns BCrypt encrypted hash.

 Each type of process/server runs in several instances.
 Queue manager has to decide which instance to use based on availability (meaning that the instance is not processing any task at the time).